University of Ulm: Collaborative Research Centers

-In 2020, Times Higher Education ranks University of Ulm 140th in the world and 8th among the world's young universities.

 International exchange

 The University of Ulm currently holds 101 bilateral agreements with 79 partner universities in 19 European countries.
-During 2008, a total of 43 students from these partner universities studied in Ulm, while 54 students from Ulm studied abroad at European partner universities under the ERASMUS programme.
-From overseas partners 38 students came to study at the University of Ulm for a full year and 51 students from Ulm took part in our 27 overseas exchange programmes.
+During 2008, a total of 43 students from these partner universities studied in Ulm, while 54 students from Ulm studied abroad at European partner universities under the ERASMUS program.
+From overseas partners, 38 students came to study at the University of Ulm for a full year and 51 students from Ulm took part in our 27 overseas exchange programs.
 A particularly large number went to Canada and Australia as well as to the US.
 A large proportion of international students enroll in the two-year Master in Finance program that blends finance and mathematics.